Everybody Knows This Is Nowhere: Recording

-"Down by the River" and "Cowgirl in the Sand" are edited from extended performances, and in some cases combine multiple takes.
-Young explains that three of four takes of each song were recorded in a 2009 interview for Guitar World Magazine: "You know, maybe what you hear on the record would be take one, but with a couple pieces of something else in there.
+"Down by the River" and "Cowgirl in the Sand" were edited down from extended performances, and in some cases combine multiple takes.
+Young explained in a 2009 interview for Guitar World: "You know, maybe what you hear on the record would be take one, but with a couple pieces of something else in there.
 I could look it up.
-We have all the track sheets.
-All that information could be made available through Archives updates.
-We could make it so you could go in and figure out exactly what take you're listening to of a specific song.
-He continues in Shakey: "'Down by the River' was really edited.
-We got the vibe, but it was just too long and sometimes it fell apart, so we just took the shitty parts out.
-Made some radical cuts in there; I mean, you can hear 'em.
-But Danny just played so cool on that.
-He made the whole band sound good.
-Me and Billy and Ralph sounded like Crazy Horse right away.
-All I had to do was come up with the songs and the riffs.
-I started realizing how long we could jam.
-It was fantastic."
+We have all the track sheets."
+He continueed in Shakey: "'Down by the River' was really edited.
+We got the vibe, but it was just too long and sometimes it fell apart, so we just took the shitty parts out."

-Young's lead vocal track on the song "Everybody Knows This Is Nowhere" (on the original album) was actually a temporary scratch vocal he sang through the low-quality talk-back microphone on the mixing board, with no effects such as reverb.
-Young liked the stark contrast to the rest of the recording.
+Young's lead vocal track on the song "Everybody Knows This Is Nowhere", intended as a temporary scratch vocal, was recorded through the talkback microphone on the mixing board at Wally Heider with no effects.
+Young liked this as a contrast to the rest of the recording.

-The group would take a break in recording from the end of January until late March.
-Young would perform a series of solo acoustic sets at Le Hibou Coffee House in Ottawa and at the Riverboat Coffee House in Toronto.
-The Riverboat concerts would see release in 2009 as Live at the Riverboat 1969.
-Crazy Horse would then join Young for additional dates at coffeehouse folk clubs in late February through March.
-Young would perform a solo acoustic set followed by a band set, performing at The Bitter End in New York, in Cleveland, Providence, and at the Troubadour in Hollywood.
+The group took a break in recording from the end of January until late March.
+Young returned to Canada and performed a series of solo acoustic sets at Le Hibou Coffee House in Ottawa and the Riverboat Coffee House in Toronto.
+The Riverboat concerts would be released in 2009 as Live at the Riverboat 1969.
+Crazy Horse then joined Young for additional dates at in late February through March.
+Young would perform a solo acoustic set followed by a band set, performing at The Bitter End in New York; Cleveland, Providence, Rhode Island; and the Troubadour in Hollywood.